Boundary transfer matrices arising from quantum symmetric pairs: Boundary transfer matrices for quantum affine symmetric pairs

-The quantum group $\Uqg$ has two important categories of representations: $\Oint$ and $\cC$.
+In affine type, the quantum group $\Uqg$ has two important categories of representations: $\Oint$ and $\cC$.
 They are related by intertwiners satisfying quantum KZ equations of type A, described in \cite{FR92} in terms of its universal R-matrix $R$.
 We expect that, for a suitable choice of dual K-matrix, the tensor K-matrix $\gTKM{}$ of an affine QSP can be used to define analogous intertwiners connecting certain infinite-dimensional $\Uqk$-modules with objects in $\cC$.

-\item Finally, as mentioned in the introduction to \cite{AV24}, an overarching goal that connects with other points mentioned here, is to formulate a universal theory of Baxter relations for quantum integrable systems with reflecting boundaries.
-Given that $\gTKM{}$ lies in a completion of $\Uqk \ot U_q(\fkb^+)$ (at least in any quasi-split type, for a suitable dual K-matrix $\wt K$), it would be natural to follow the representation-theoretic approach of \cite{HJ12,FH15}. \end{enumerate}
+\item Finally, as mentioned in the introduction to \cite{AV25b}, an overarching goal that connects with other points mentioned here, is to formulate a universal description of spectra for quantum integrable systems with reflecting boundaries.
+In the case of systems on a circle (periodic boundary conditions), the central idea is that the spectra are determined by so-called Baxter relations, which should be viewed as relations in the Grothendieck ring of a suitable category of $U_q(\fkb^+)$-modules, see \cite{HJ12,FH15}.
+It is natural to suspect a similar theory can be developed for systems with reflecting boundary conditions.

+We can make the following convenient observation, which means that $\TM^{(W)}(z)$ can be defined for suitable $U_q(\fkb^+)$-modules for certain affine QSPs.
+Suppose that the dual K-matrix $\wt K$ appearing in $\gTKM{}$ is itself obtained, see Remark \ref{rmk:spectraltransfermatrix}, from the universal basic K-matrix $K'$ associated to an affine quantum symmetric pair.
+Further, suppose that the affine quantum symmetric pair defining the basic K-matrix $K$ is quasi-split.
+If both $K$ and $K'$ are part of standard cylindrical structures, then indeed $\gTKM{}$ lies in a completion of $\Uqk \ot U_q(\fkb^+)$.

+\Omit{ \bartcomment{Made it a little more explicit.
+Do we want go further and claim that $\gTKM{}$ acts on modules in the HJ-category $\cO_{HJ}$ of $U_q(\fkb^+)$-modules, or leave it for the next paper?
+For this we need a statement that in the quasi-split case, the standard cylindrical structure satisfies